ameenbasith/urban-mobility-analytics/README.md

 ## Deployment

-This application can be deployed on Streamlit Cloud.
-See the deployment section for details.
+This application will be deployed on Streamlit cloud as soon as possible!

 ## About This Project